voytas/z80-go-zx/README.md

 The implementation passes both zexdoc and zexall tests, however this does not mean that there are no bugs or issues.
 I tried to implement most of the undocumented features.

+## ZX Spectrum 48k emulator
+Having working Z80 CPU emulator, I decided to go a bit further and try to implement simple ZX Spectrum emulator.
+This is not to create another emulator, there are many excellent emulators out there already.
+This is just a playground for me to learn how my favourite computer can be emulated.

+The biggest challenge I had was to find a way of displaying the actual emulated screen.
+There is no native support for that in go.
+There are some gaming frameworks you can find, but I needed something very basic, just to be able to draw pixels.
+I ended up with using OpenGL for now, although I would prefer something more basic.
+And OpenGL technology is obsolete on Mac, some old 2.1 version only available, but it works, at least for now.

 ## Testing
 There are two popular programs usually used to test the implementation: zexdoc and zexdall.
 I believe